-In Episode 011 of The Recruitment Intelligence Podcast, our CEO Gavin Speirs and Head of Marketing Robert Gillespie sit down to explore the key data and intelligence companies should be tracking to measure existing recruitment performance, identify costly leaks and develop future recruitment strategy.
+In this bonus episode of The Talent Intelligence Podcast, our CEO Gavin Speirs and Head of Marketing Robert Gillespie sit down to explore the key data and intelligence companies should be tracking to measure existing recruitment performance, identify costly leaks and develop future recruitment strategy.

 Gavin also shares for the first time via screen share, some of the typical insights and intelligence we gather at Solutions Driven which goes a long way to helping us to guarantee delivery of the right hire, first time and every time for our clients.